Correct flights data

 A character string indicating the metric to be used to perform the time correction.
 The metric can be either

-could be used if outliers are detected.
-To evaluate the best method, use the functioneval_flights_correction
+"mean","median"or"mode".For most cases,"mean"is recommended but"median"could be used if outliers are detected.
+To evaluate the best method, use the functioneval_flights_correctionalso included inthrone.- flight_specific_correction

 A logical value (